grdw/lorikeet/_drafts/2016-12-21-rod-hamilton-and-tiffany-seal-versatile-ambience.md

 <div class="intro">
   <p>
-    Somewhere while browsing on bandcamp I managed to find a very peculiar tape.
+    Somewhere while browsing on Bandcamp I managed to find a very peculiar tape.
 It was an ambient record purely based on repetition with marimba and xylophone sounds.
 The result is a very soothing, yet psychedelic mixture of sorts.
 The artist in this matter is Rod Hamilton and the name of the album is